Arch-Network/book/src/rpc/methods.md

 **Method:** `POST`

 **Parameters:**
-    `params: Array<RuntimeTransaction>` - An array of runtime transaction objects to be sent.
+    `params: <array>` - An array of runtime transaction objects to be sent.

 **Returns:** Result of the batch transaction processing.